 Other advantages of outdoor living spaces include:

-Sunrooms are meant to be an “indoor space,” however we think these rooms are actually a wonderful and unique hybrid space, offering many of the benefits of an outdoor space with all the comfort of the indoors.
+Sunrooms are meant to be " indoor spaces," however, we think these rooms are actually wonderful and unique hybrid spaces, offering many of the benefits of outdoor space with all the comfort of the indoors.

 Sunrooms are generally surrounded by glass and screened openings, essentially acting as an “indoor porch.”
 These rooms allow you to fully enjoy the outdoors without bearing the brunt of the elements (a distinct advantage here in the Chicagoland area).
 There are two different primary types of sunrooms, both with unique advantages: